clirdlf/ndsa.org/conference/conference.md

 ### **Registration is now closed.
 Thank you for your interest.**

 The program for Digital Preservation 2020: Get Active With Digital Preservation is now available.
-[Browse the program.](https://forum2020.diglib.org/schedule)
+[Browse the program.](https://forum2020.diglib.org/schedule) [Slide decks are available on OSF.](https://osf.io/meetings/ndsa2020/)

 Registered for Digital Preservation 2020 and need to log in to your ConfTool account?
 You can do so by clicking [here](https://www.conftool.pro/dlf2020/).